jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

   A classic hydraulic jump (Froude number 1 = 6) and Reynolds number 1 of 210,000 is simulated with both OpenFOAM and FLOW-3D and compared to experimental data designed for this purpose.
 THe conclusion is that both CFD codes represent the hydraulic jump variables accurately.
 There are differences in velocity distribution and pressure fluctuation differences but in general agrees well.

 ## Conclusion
-This tutorial of modeling open channel flow in OpenFoam consisted of three parts: (1) an introduction to key issues in open channel flow that are different than other engineering fluid problems, (2) sensitivity cases results and discussion using the two tutorial open channel flow cases damBreak and weirOverflow that come with OpenFoam and (3) a literature review of recent environmental and hydraulic applications that use OpenFlow, or commercial packages Flow-3D and Fluent.
+This tutorial of modeling open channel flow in OpenFoam consisted of three parts: (1) an introduction to key issues in open channel flow that are different than other engineering fluid problems, (2) sensitivity case results and discussion using the two tutorial open channel flow cases damBreak and weirOverflow that come with OpenFoam and (3) a literature review of recent environmental and hydraulic applications that use OpenFlow, or commercial packages Flow-3D and Fluent.
 These range from modeling hydraulic jumps to spillway hydraulics to ecological fishway modeling.

 One problem in adopting OpenFoam for environmental applications is that current hydraulic engineers use 1D or 2D models such as HEC-RAS which use depth averaged velocity as the variable of interest, and water depth.
+The equations solved are the shallow water equations which depend on the shallow water approximation, where the depth is much less than the characteristic length scale.
 These variables are not automatically provided in OpenFoam output.
 This problem is discussed in Leakey (2019) and Schulze and Thorenz (2014).
 Also some boundary conditions are not as easily implemented in OpenFoam as HEC-RAS models (Leakey 2019).
-A toolbox is mentioned in Schulze and Thorenz but it is not currently public to my knowledge.
+A toolbox is mentioned in Schulze and Thorenz but it is not currently public.
 One of the advantages to the Flow-3D commercial package is that the water free surface is output.

 Since OpenFoam is open source and runs on a laptop, a module could be developed for environmental, civil and coastal engineering undergraduate students as a learning device.
-This module may compare simpler 1D models to the more complicated problems that OpenFoam can handle.
+This module may compare simpler 1D problems to the more complicated problems that OpenFoam can handle.
 Thus the students could learn modeling judgement as to when a 1D model is sufficient versus 2D modeling using depth average velocities or the 3D OpenFoam with turbulence modeling.